diogoaurelio/schedoscopeWiki/Schedoscope-View-DSL-Primer.md

 - data fields and their types;
 - partitioning parameters;
 - comments;
-- its dependencies, i.e. the data sets a view is bThe core of Schedoscope consists of an internal Scala DSL for modeling data sets, their structure, dependencies, and transformation rules as so-called _views_.

-A view comprises
-- a name and module;
-- data fields and their types;
-- partitioning parameters;
-- comments;
 - its dependencies, i.e. the data sets a view is based on;
 - the transformation rule by which it is computed from its dependencies;
 - additional storage hints about how to store a view's data when materializing it;